robotology/blocktest/README.md

 The folder table contains the file main.tab that is the file for parametric tests.<br>
 The folder xmltemplate is used by Scriptbuider.

-## 4.6.
-Test writing with scriptbuilder
+## 4.7.
+Test writing with Scriptbuilder
 Script builder is a UI for test and test list writing.
 See at https://github.com/robotology/blocktest/tree/master/scriptbuilder
 for more informations.